radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area explains that the Database Type field is used to specify the type of database to be opened.

-4. Enter the appropriate field value into the Value column next to the field name, as described [Table 76](#_bookmark302).
+4. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#oracle_opendb).

    > **Note:** The Database toolbox is currently available only for database activities through ADO under a Windows operating system.